Fully Funded MFA Programs

 Benefits Offered: Tuition

-Syracuse University is home to a three-year MFA program that gives up-and-coming writers an opportunity to learn and hone their craft as well as practice their art with other artists.
+At Syracuse University, aspiring writers can partake in a three-year MFA program, which provides a chance to learn, refine, and express their creative writing skills alongside fellow artists.
 This program is known for having a close-knit community that is genuinely concerned with helping each other grow in their artistic endeavors.
 It is a competitive program to get into, however.
 Only six poets and six fiction writers are admitted each year.
 But these twelve students get to work closely with eight full-time faculties and at least one renowned visiting writer each year.
 Each student is awarded a full tuition scholarship and a stipend - though some of these scholarships are configured to include teaching classes in the Writing Program.
 Ultimately, the belief of Syracuse University is that students should not be laden down with massive student loan payments when they graduate.
 "Talen, not wealth, is the sole prerequisite for admission."

 University of Arizona